Getting Down To Work

 Keep a full record of everything you read, this will make it easier and quicker when referencing your assignments.
 Referencing software, such as EndNote, is available on all University of Leeds computers should you wish to use it.

 Referencing the work of others for the first time can be daunting, so make sure that you know about the support available to you.
-Visit the Skills@Library referencing webpages and look out for the "Flying Start to Referencing" workshop in the Laidlaw Library at the beginning of term.
+For more information, visit the Skills@Library referencing webpages.

 Finding Your Voice